Aftermath of World War II: French Indochina

 Events after World War II in French Indochina, which consisted of the territories of modern-day Vietnam, Laos and Cambodia, set the stage for Indochina wars.

 By 1941 during World War II, Japan gained full military access across Indochina and established a fragile dual colonial rule that maintained French administration while facilitating Japanese preparations for Southeast Asian operations.
 The communist-controlled Viet Minh Front was formed in 1941 to fight against both Japanese and French forces.
 Because the French colonial authorities began holding secret talks with Free France, the Japanese carried out a coup d’état on 9 March 1945.
 When Japan surrendered in August, this created a power vacuum, and the Viet Minh seized power during the August Revolution, declaring the independence of the Democratic Republic of Vietnam.
 However, the Allies (including the Soviet Union) all agreed that the area belonged to the French.

-From 1945 onwards, the Vietnamese were locked in civil conflicts over the destiny of their post-colonial state after the ousting of the French and the surrender of Japan.
+From 1945 onward, the Vietnamese were locked in civil conflicts over the destiny of their post-colonial state after the ousting of the French and the surrender of Japan.
 Meanwhile, Nationalist Chinese forces moved in from the north and British from the south (as the French were unable to do so immediately themselves) and then handed power to the French, a process completed by March 1946.
 Attempts to integrate the Democratic Republic of Vietnam with French rule failed and the Viet Minh launched their rebellion against the French rule starting the First Indochina War that same year (the Viet Minh organized common fronts to fight the French in Laos and Cambodia).

 The war ended in 1954 with the French withdrawal and the partition of Vietnam, which was intended to be temporary until elections could be held.
 The Democratic Republic of Vietnam controlled the North, while the State of Vietnam held the South.
 Ngo Dinh Diem, backed by the United States in his refusal to hold elections, which he claimed would be unfair due to communist rigging, established the Republic of Vietnam.
 Communist insurgents in the South formed the NLF under the direct guidance of North Vietnam to fight against the South Vietnamese government, a conflict that ultimately ended with North Vietnam conquering the South in April 1975.